vanhoangkha/Networking-fundamentals/Day32_IPv6_Part1.md

 ![image](https://github.com/psaumur/CCNA/assets/106411237/934a089e-6ec1-4297-b0da-154b8240af35)

-FINDING the IPv6 PREFIX (GLOBAL UNICAST ADDRESSES)
+FINDING the IPv6 PREFIX (GLOBAL Unicast ADDRESSES)

-- Typically, an Enterprise requesting IPv6 ADDRESSES from their ISP will receive a /48 BLOCK
+- Typically, an Doanh nghiệp requesting IPv6 ADDRESSES from their ISP will receive a /48 BLOCK
 - Typically, IPv6 SUBNETS use a /64 PREFIX LENGTH
-- That means an Enterprise has 16 bits to use to make SUBNETS
+- That means an Doanh nghiệp has 16 bits to use to make SUBNETS
 - The remaining 64 bits can be used for HOSTS

 ![image](https://github.com/psaumur/CCNA/assets/106411237/12448711-2636-4133-bed9-d655bedbd418)